 The selection will be made by a panel of representatives from the ICA Programme Commission.

-- Out of the 6 new professionals selected, at least one will come from the Branch where the Conference will be held, or from a neighbouring branch, which shares the same language.
+- Out of the new professionals selected, at least one will come from the Branch where the Congress will be held, or from a neighbouring branch, which shares the same language.

-- Results of the selection will be published by June 22, 2019.
+- Results of the selection will be published in September 2020.
 Candidates are advised to be informed about visa requirements and other travel logistics prior to applying for funding to ensure that they are ready to complete the process as soon as possible should they be awarded a bursary.